 The celebrated Jesuit missionary and explorer, Father Eusebio Francisco Kino, first visited 'Bac" in 1692.
 Eight years later in 1700, Father Kino laid the foundations of the first church, some two miles north of the present Mission site.
 He named it San Xavier in honor of his chosen patron, St. Francis Xavier, the illustrious Jesuit "Apostle of the Indies."

-Bus returns to the hotel at 5:00 PM.Dinner: Dinner at the hotel from 6:00-7:00 PMEvening: This evening, we will be treated to a performance by a well-known country/Western guitarist/vocalist from 7:30-8:30 PMLodging: Radisson Suites TucsonMeals Included: Breakfast, Lunch, Dinner
+We'll return to the hotel by 5:00 PM.Dinner: Dinner at the hotelEvening: This evening, we'll be treated to a performance by a well-known country and Western guitarist/vocalist.Lodging: Radisson Suites TucsonMeals Included: Breakfast, Lunch, Dinner

-We'll walk to a restaurant near the Museum for lunch.Lunch: Lunch will be at at selected restaurant near Arizona State Museum from 11:30 AM - 12:30 PM.Afternoon: At 12:45 PM,. bus will depart for short trip to the Steward Mirror Laboratory, where a team of scientists and engineers are making giant, lightweight mirrors of unprecedented power for a new generation of optical and infrared telescopes.
+northern Mexico.Lunch: Lunch at a selected restaurantAfternoon: This afternoon we'll visit the Steward Observatory Mirror Lab, where a team of scientists and engineers is making giant, lightweight mirrors of unprecedented power for a new generation of optical and infrared telescopes.

-The bus will return to the hotel about 5:00 PM.Dinner: Dinner at the hotel from 6:00 - 7:00 PM.Evening: Evening discussion/lecture about famous movies filmed in Tucson from 7:00 - 9:00 PM; a list of these movies will be provided for future reference!Lodging: Radisson Suites TucsonMeals Included: Breakfast, Lunch, Dinner
+The bus will return to the hotel about 5:00 PM.Dinner: Dinner at the hotelEvening: This evening we'll hear about some of the many movies that have been filmed in and around Tucson.Lodging: Radisson Suites TucsonMeals Included: Breakfast, Lunch, Dinner

 Established in 1922, El Charro Café of Tucson is the nation’s oldest Mexican restaurant in continuous operation by the same family, featuring traditional Sonoran-style and innovative Tucson-style Mexican food.
 They have several locations thoughout Tucson.Afternoon: After lunch, we'll visit Sabino Canyon.
 This extremely popular recreation area is located along Sabino Creek at the edge of Tucson, Arizona.
 For many who come to the Southwest,

 this area provides their first close encounter with the Sonoran Desert and the fascinating variety of plants and animals that make it their home.
-There is a self-guided Desert Nature Trail at the Sabino Canyon Visitor Center which
+There is a self-guided Desert Nature Trail at the Sabino Canyon Visitor Center that

 provides an excellent way to get to know the plants that have adapted to living in this demanding environment.